Call:(08) 9250 4575

 Spring is a wonderful bounteous season when everything in the garden is eager to grow.
 Soil is becoming warmer, the nights are losing their chill, and the earth is bursting with energy.
 It is the time of the year to harness Mother Nature’s energy to help rejuvenate your lawn and prepare it for the approaching summer.
 Now is the time of the year to re-evaluate your lawn and make changes so that it will compliment and not dominate the home garden landscape.
+Here are our top tips for your Spring Perth lawn.

 Reduce the size of the lawn by reclaiming areas for herb and vegetable plots, and water efficient native plant feature gardens.
 Remove the lawn from narrow areas at the side of the house and other places where there is too much shade for strong healthy turf.
 Prepare the newly proportioned lawn for summer with the following renovation program.